willemave/willemsavenue/books/_posts/2017-11-25-Book- Payoff hidden logic that shapes our motivations.md

 ---
+title: Payoff hidden logic that shapes our motivations
+tags: complete psychology
 layout: post
 ---
-# Payoff hidden logic that shapes our motivations

 Long list of incentives, what does your motivation equation look like?